 We Pulled the Plug

 We asked why the churches that had discontinued Sunday school made that choice.
-Though a minority choose closure, the reasons churches closed their Sunday school programs were common.
+Though a minority choose closure, they shared common reasons to close their Sunday school programs.

 - Lack of attendance